4d/docs/docs/Concepts/classes.md

 - `Function <ClassName>` to define member methods of the objects.
 - `Class constructor` to define the properties of the objects (i.e. the prototype).
 - `Class extends <ClassName>` to define inheritance.
-- You can also use the `Super` command to call methods from the parent class.

 ### Class Function